UPPS 04.05.02 - Tobacco and Smoking Policy

 personal and other vehicles parked on university property.

-PROCEDURES FOR REPORTING VIOLATIONS OF THE TOBACCO POLICY
+PROCEDURES FOR REPORTING VIOLATIONS OF THE TOBACCO AND SMOKING POLICY

 Employees or students who observe tobacco and smoking policy violations should inform the person that the university prohibits the use of all tobacco products and smoking on university property.
 If the violator refuses to adhere to this policy, the observer should then report the violation to the appropriate management official, which may include persons such as supervisors, program coordinators, directors, vice presidents, professors, department chairs, deans, residence hall directors, apartment managers, or the University Police Department (UPD).